cognitivetech/Marshall-Rosenberg-NVC/README.md

 [4_Other-Resources](./4_Other-Resources) contains other resources, such as lists of written works, podcasts, presentations, and works by related authors.

-This document contains a series of quick refereces and summaries of key concepts.
+This document contains a series of quick references and summaries of key concepts.

 ## Summary